Section Image

 A car is necessary to reach shopping and dining

 The community has a few basics, including a post office and a Dollar General.
 Although it’s a gas station, Town & Country Market & Grill gets busy around lunchtime thanks to their restaurant with made-to-order deli food.
 However, for more shopping, residents must drive for a while.
-“You have to have a car to live here; it’s not a walk-to-the-store kind of community,” McGee says.
-“That’s one thing the newcomers always comment on — there’s nothing nearby.”
+“You've got to have transportation here; it’s not a walk-to-the-store kind of community,” McGee says.
+“That’s one thing the new move-ins always comment on — there’s nothing nearby.”

 The city of Blaine is about 8 miles away up the highway, offering a Food City and several restaurants.
 El Paisaje has authentic Mexican food, and The Little Dipper Diner & Creamery is a favorite for its homestyle cooking and creamy milkshakes.